MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-control-button.md

 A control that the user can click or tap to interact with the app.

 ## Description
 With the modern button you can set a button to be primary or secondary.
-Configure the OnSelect property of a Button control to run one or more formulas when the user clicks or taps the control.
-As a design pattern, we recommend always placing the primary button on the left, the secondary button just to the right of it.
+Configure the **[OnSelect](../properties-core.md)** property of a **Button** control to run one or more formulas when the user selects the control.
+As a design pattern, we recommend always placing the primary button on the left, the secondary button to the right of it.

 ## Key properties
 **[OnSelect](../properties-core.md)** – Actions to perform when the user taps or clicks a control.